tlongren/docker-wordpress-nginx-ssh/README.md

 ###Todo:

 1. Tighten permissions up a bit maybe, may not be worth the effort.
-If anyone has suggestions please [let me know](http://longren.io/contact/).
+If anyone has suggestions please [open an issue at GitHub](https://github.com/tlongren/docker-wordpress-nginx-ssh/).
 2. Implement [Docker Compose](https://docs.docker.com/compose/) for a quicker setup.
 3. Clean up README.
 4. Requests?